-The City met with the West Central Minnesota Continuum of Care (CoC) lead contact to discuss assets, strengths, weaknesses, opportunities, and threats within the community.
+The City met with the West Central Minnesota Continuum of Care (CoC) lead contact specifically to discuss assets, strengths, weaknesses, opportunities, and threats within the community but also meets with her regularly.
 The City also worked with the CoC on sections of the Consolidated Plan to address needs related to homelessness.
-The City is
+The CoC noted the network of non-profit service providers as one of Moorhead's greatest strengths/assets.